michaelnisi/troubled/data/posts/2019/graphql.md

 #### Diving in

-The app repo contains detailed [installation](https://github.com/michaelnisi/swifters#installation) instructions, here’s just a quick intro, independent from the app.
-Firstly, in a new directory, we are installing the Apollo command line tool.
+The app repo contains detailed [installation](https://github.com/michaelnisi/swifters#installation) instructions, here’s just a quick intro—independent from the app—exploring the Apollo command line tool.
+Let’s install it with npm.
+In a new directory, do:

 ```
 $ npm i apollo
 ```

-We can try it locally using npx.
+We can try it locally using [npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner), an npm package runner.

 ```
 $ npx apollo